-We started to collect quantitative data in April 2019 through our stroke register based at Connaught Hospital, the main referral hospital for Sierra Leone’s capital Freetown.
-This register began to give us a picture of what some elements of stroke in this country looked like.
+The research team started to collect quantitative data in April 2019 through our stroke register-based at Connaught Hospital, the main referral hospital for Sierra Leone’s capital Freetown.
+This register gave us a picture of what some elements of stroke in this country looked like.

 We felt it was really important to try and engage with the stroke survivors so that we could understand stroke from their perspective.
-We aim to co-produce elements of our work as we move forward and provide a platform for peer-support to the survivors as they adapted to their post stroke life.
-With help from Chris Mckevitt, who had facilitated the Kings College London Stroke Research Patients and Family Group, we were able to transfer the model of a stroke survivors’ group, to Sierra Leone.
+We aim to co-produce elements of our work as we move forward and provide a platform for peer-support to the survivors as they adapt to their post-stroke life.
+With help from Chris McKevitt, who had facilitated the King’s College London Stroke Research Patients and Family Group, we were able to transfer the model of a stroke survivors’ group to Sierra Leone.

-We first held a stroke survivors’ and carers’ meeting in July 2019, where we describe our research activities to the group and talked about the next steps for community engagement.
-This was the first time most had met another survivor which led to an in-depth discussion on their experiences of stroke.
-Towards the end of the meeting, it was decided that a SISLE stroke survivor’s group would be a useful platform for monthly engagement between study participants and the research team.
+We first held stroke survivors and carers’ meeting in July 2019, where we described our research activities to the group and talked about the next steps for community engagement.
+This was the first time most had met another survivor, which led to an in-depth discussion on their experiences of stroke.
+Towards the end of the meeting, it was decided that a SISLE stroke survivors’ group would be a useful platform for monthly engagement between service users, their carers and the research team.
 It would provide a forum for peer-support with potential to continue beyond the lifetime of the project.

-Pastor Moses is in his late forties., he suffered a stroke in June, he is now well enough able to take lead in the main part of his Sunday service.
-His congregation consisted of about 60 adults, and 20 children.
-The service started with singing and dancing, and announcements delivered by the assistant pastors.
+Pastor Moses is in his late forties.
+He suffered a moderate stroke in June, and he is now well enough to take lead in the main part of his Sunday service.
+There were approximately 60 adults and 20 children.
+The service started with singing and dancing and listening to the announcements delivered by the assistant pastors.

-When it was time for the sermon, Pastor Moses took to the stage and talked about how important it is to take care of our bodies.
-He emphasised that if we are to have healthy and generous spirit we need to eat healthily, and exercise regularly.
+When it was time for the sermon, Pastor Moses took to the stage and talked about how important it was to take care of our bodies.
+He emphasised that if we were to have a healthy and generous spirit we needed to eat healthily, and exercise regularly.

 We were invited to the stage to explain about the stroke research in Sierra Leone.
 People in the congregation were very interested.
 We were asked many questions.